coreos/docs/enterprise-registry/github-build/index.md

 }
 ```

-## Tagging a build
+## Tag an Automated Build

-Tagging a build that has been automatically trigged by GitHub can be done on the repository page.
+After getting automated builds working, it may be desired to tag a specific build with a name.
+By default, the last image pushed to a repository will be tagged as `latest`.
-After selecting a given build, the right side of the page displays tag information which when clicked provides a drop-down menu with the option of creating a new tag.
+Because tagging is [usually done client side](https://docs.docker.com/userguide/dockerimages/#setting-tags-on-an-image) before an image is pushed, it may not be clear how to tag an image that was built and pushed by GitHub.
+Luckily, there is a interface for doing so on the repository page.
+After clicking to select a given build on the build graph, the right side of the page displays tag information which when clicked provides a drop-down menu with the option of creating a new tag.

 <img src="{{site.url}}/docs/enterprise-registry/github-build/new-tag.png" class="img-center" alt="Create a new tag"/>